oapostrophe/oapostrophe.github.io/_posts/2021-05-20-arms-report.md

 ![ARMS graph 2]({{site.baseurl}}/assets/images/arms1/arms_fig2.png)

-*The savings are even higher and more consistent when considered by character count.*
+*The savings are even higher when considered by character count.*

 The source code for the app can be found [here](https://github.com/swow2015/arms2).
 The app can be quickly demoed by downloading "dist/main.js" and "dist/app.html".
 With these two in the same directory, you can simply open the HTML file and the app will run.